 Whimsical banisters inside and out including on the lookout as seen above.

-Entrance before and after renovation is amazing.
+The entrance before and after renovation is amazing.
 Their project details state “Everyone entered through the mud room.”

 This reveals how having contractors come in and do a renovation to an existing house makes it brand new as if you moved somewhere else entirely.
-Good-bye old and dreary and hello light and bright.
+Goodbye old and dreary and hello light and bright.

 Now that I have seen these frosted-glass pantry doors nothing else may suffice.

-My personal favorite is this custom-made apron style sink.
+My personal favorite is this custom-made apron-style sink.

 Family room off the kitchen with a noticeable coral-colored coffee table.